About Us

 It's a bit ironic that it took Joe Reis coming to Finland for us Finns working in the same field to meet.
 And while this might be about stereotypes, there is a grain of truth in that statement.
 After all, this is what networking is about!
 A hub with many contacts with other nodes can best create connections, and encourage its known nodes to network among themselves.

-The idea of Helsinki Data Week is to scale these spontaneous interactions.
+The idea of Helsinki Data Week was to scale these spontaneous interactions.
 The aim, of course, isn’t to replicate the same event over and over.
 But we hope to serve as an example of what you can achieve when people with different points of view come together and think about what could be possible.
 And most importantly, start doing things together.

 Who are we?